-What and where are the best options for first time home buyers?
+What and where are the best options for first-time home buyers?

 With the property market seeing so many changes, with house prices rising radically over the past ten years and more, it seems a far greater challenge for many young buyers to get a foot on the property ladder.
 It can be confusing; it's not always easy to get your head around equity loans or the mortgage guarantee scheme, or their eligibility criteria, just to take that first step onto the property ladder with a mortgage deal you're comfortable with.

 When it comes to finding the right mortgage, a reliable mortgage broker is almost always the best option for first-time home buyers to find out what’s out there, outlining who’s offering the best rates for their age and LTV.
 However, if you need a little help on top, these government schemes can make all the difference.